Congratulations to the following recipients of the 2017-18 Keller Memorial Award Scholarship:

 The LSO provides a wide array of educational programs, performances, and scholarship

 opportunities to students throughout a 14-county region in Indiana.

 Each year the LSO provides:

 Created by Dr. and Mrs. Richard McPherson in 1998, this scholarship fund provides string players in grades 7-12 the opportunity to receive assistance in pursuing training on their instrument.
 Scholarship winners are selected through an annual application process and receive $300 to use for private lessons or participation in a summer music camp.
 Application materials are available each year beginning in late February.

 Young musicians, ages 22 and under, compete for a $500 scholarship and the chance to be a featured soloist in concert with the LSO.
 Each year, up to three winners are selected from the Competition to perform a concerto selection with the Orchestra on our Keller Concert.
-This year’s contest will be held on June 10, 2017 (applications are due May 22, 2017).
+This year’s contest was held on June 10, 2017.

 Bring an LSO Musician to your local library, afterschool program, community center, or childcare facility for a special interactive presentation about their instrument and the families of the orchestra.
 Learn about the harp, the violin, the horn, instruments of the percussion section, and more in a program designed just for you.